anna0609/final_project/Minjie.md

     ##   `One-Week Supply of Ventilator Supplies` = col_character(),
     ##   County = col_character()
     ## )
-    ## See spec(...) for full column specifications.
+    ## ℹ Use `spec()` for the full column specifications.

     ## Warning: 46 parsing failures.
     ##   row                     col               expected actual                 file
-    ## 14137 Federal Provider Number no trailing characters   A081 './Data/nystate.csv'
+    ## 14137 Federal Provider Number no trailing characters 33A081 './Data/nystate.csv'
-    ## 14138 Federal Provider Number no trailing characters   A081 './Data/nystate.csv'
+    ## 14138 Federal Provider Number no trailing characters 33A081 './Data/nystate.csv'
-    ## 14139 Federal Provider Number no trailing characters   A081 './Data/nystate.csv'
+    ## 14139 Federal Provider Number no trailing characters 33A081 './Data/nystate.csv'
-    ## 14140 Federal Provider Number no trailing characters   A081 './Data/nystate.csv'
+    ## 14140 Federal Provider Number no trailing characters 33A081 './Data/nystate.csv'
-    ## 14141 Federal Provider Number no trailing characters   A081 './Data/nystate.csv'
+    ## 14141 Federal Provider Number no trailing characters 33A081 './Data/nystate.csv'
     ## ..... ....................... ...................... ...... ....................
     ## See problems(...) for more details.